mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Brute force around the edges of the borders and try every x/y for velocity in a reasonable amount of steps.

+Brute force part 2 with even larger ranges.

+Can be improved by filtering out shots which can never reach the target, e.g. when their x velocity is 0 before or after the target.

 ## Day 18
 ## Day 19
 ## Day 20